botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >The Burp Suite Certified Practitioner exam is a challenging practical examination designed to demonstrate your web security testing knowledge and Burp Suite Professional skills.
 >My tip when preparing, is to understand the academy labs.
 Extra work is required as the labs do not always provide the identification of the vulnerability step.
 >In my study notes I document the lab guides from the official PortSwigger academy to make sure I know how to identify the vulnerability, use it in different scenarios and make payloads that show the impact when exploiting the vulnerability.
 As example crafting a XSS cookie stealer payload instead of just calling the `print` function.
->The BSCP qualification on my resume will demonstrate a deep knowledge of the latest vulnerability classes and how to exploit Web Applications, proving my hacking ability to employers and the community.
+>The BSCP qualification on my resume demonstrate a deep knowledge of the latest vulnerability classes and how to exploit Web Applications, proving my hacking ability to employers and the community.

 <br><br><a href="https://www.buymeacoffee.com/botesjuan" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>